andOrlando/rubato/README.md

  - `subscribed`: a function to subscribe at initialization
- - `override_simulate`: when `true`, will simulate everything instead of just when `dx` and `b` have opposite signs at the cost of having to do a little more work (and making my hard work on finding the formula for m go to waste :slightly_frowning_face:)
+ - `override_simulate`: when `true`, will simulate everything instead of just when `dx` and `b` have opposite signs at the cost of having to do a little more work (and making my hard work on finding the formula for `m` worthless :slightly_frowning_face:)

 Methods are as follows: